Classes with a picture icon have images on the class detail page

 1140 Easy One-day Skirt

 Make a skirt in one day!
-In this 6-hour class, Cal will show you how to cut from a pattern and sew a classic, flattering A-line skirt.
-She provides the pattern.
+In this 6-hour class, Cal will show you how to cut from a pattern and sew a classic, flattering, A-line skirt.
+She provides the pattern; your bring your machine.

-Skirt pattern and machines will be provided for in-class use.
+Skirt pattern and will be provided for in-class use.

 Saturday 9:00 am - 12:00 pm